kinshipcanada/systems/README.md

 # Kinship's Internal Systems

 This folder contains Kinship Canada's internal code, including it's API, report generation, and processing systems.
+Kinship Canada is a CRA-registered charity, and therefore has obligations to maintain reporting standards, generate CRA-eligible tax receipts, etc. This codebase is where the majority of the backend code lies, including the internal API.

+It's open source to allow other charities to easily replicate the functionality without needing to write it from scratch.
+Together, Kinship's systems offer donors;
+- User dashboard to view donations, manage billing, and more
+- Recurring and one time donations
+- Ways to see where their donation has gona

+Charity should be powered by good software.

 ## Folder Structure
 *Tentative, changes quickly*